Location in Zoo

 About our Mountain Lions:

-Oakland Zoo Rescued 3 mountain lion cubs from different sites in California.
-They were all orphaned, likely due to car strike of the mother or depredation killing.
-The young female was in horrible condition and needed expert medical attention.
-They could not be re-wilded as mountain lion cubs must train with their mother for the full two years in order to compete in the wild.
+Oakland Zoo rescued our resident mountain lions from different sites in California.
+They were all orphaned, likely due to car strike of the mother, or depredation killing.
+They could not be re-wilded, as mountain lion cubs must train with their mother for the first full two years of their lives in order to compete in the wild.